-The Council expects that for the majority of Affordable Rent tenure properties, that some type of 'lifetime' tenancy will be used in the interest of building sustainable communities.
+The Council expects that for the majority of Affordable Rent properties 'lifetime' tenancies will be offered in the interest of building sustainable communities.
 The Council understands that housing stock of a particular type which is in short supply and high demand may present a strategic case for fixed term tenancies.
 However, generally the Council does not want to see an increase in the levels of turnover created by a disproportionate amount of fixed term tenancies or worse, an increase in homelessness.
 Any increase in fixed term tenancies in the borough may be a risk to the Council in terms of increased demand for housing options services, and this needs to be balanced against the benefits of such flexibility.

-Fixed Term tenancies are expected to last for 5 years, but in exceptional circumstances may be for as little as two years.
-Registered Providers are required to set out in their tenancy policies the lengths of fixed term tenancies they grant, and exceptional circumstances under which they may grant a tenancy of less than 5 years in general needs accommodation (following a probationary period, if applicable).
-In exceptional circumstances the fixed term tenancy granted may be as short as 2 years.
+Fixed Term tenancies are expected to be for a minimum of 5 years, however in exceptional circumstances they may be for as little as two years.
+Registered Providers are required to set out in their tenancy policies the lengths of fixed term tenancies they grant, and the exceptional circumstances under which they may grant a tenancy of less than 5 years.

-At the end of a fixed term tenancy, the Council expects the Registered Provider to follow their policies and procedures for determining if the tenancy is to be renewed.
+At the end of a fixed term tenancy, the Council expects the Registered Provider to follow their policies and procedures in determining whether or not to renew the tenancy.

-The Council would like to see Registered Providers to make transparent and balanced decisions regarding tenancy renewals and to consider use of peers in ensuring those decisions are objective and multi dimensional.
+The Council expects Registered Providers to make transparent and balanced decisions regarding tenancy renewals and to consider partner's views in ensuring decisions are objective and comprehensive.

-In cases where a tenancy is not renewed, the Council would expect the Registered Provider to find the household an alternative tenancy if possible and appropriate.
-If an alternative tenancy is not possible or appropriate, then advice and assistance must be given at the earliest stage, no less than six months before the tenancy ends (minimum notice period).
+In cases where a tenancy is not renewed the Council would expect the Registered Provider to find the household an alternative tenancy, if possible and appropriate.
+If an alternative tenancy is not possible or appropriate, then advice and assistance must be given at the earliest stage, not less than six months (minimum notice period)before the tenancy ends.

-If a household is at risk of losing their tenancy, because it is being ended without renewal, and there is no offer of an alternative property, then the Registered Provider must refer the household to the council's Housing Options Team as soon as possible (this would be expected to be at least 6 months before the end of the tenancy).
-In all circumstances, the Registered Provider and the Council should work together to prevent households who are coming to the end of flexible tenancies being threatened with homelessness.
+If a household is at risk of losing their tenancy because it is being ended without renewal and there is no offer of an alternative property then the Registered Provider must refer the household to the Council's Housing Options Team as soon as possible (this would be expected to be at least 6 months before the end of the tenancy).
+In all circumstances, the Registered Provider and the Council should work together to prevent households who are coming to the end of fixed term tenancies being threatened with homelessness.